epheo/kiss/README.md

 **Limitations:**
 - Memory usage scales with total content size
-- Performance optimized for files under 1MB
+- Optimized for files under 1MB
 - Content is immutable during runtime (requires container restart for changes)
 - Startup time correlates with file count and total size

-For detailed performance analysis, see `docs/PERFORMANCES.md`.
+For detailed performance analysis and benchmark results, see `docs/PERFORMANCES.md`.